Unique Identifiers and Profile Merging

 Profile Merging

-When an individual first visits your site, they will be an anonymous visitor.
-This will create a unique Visitor Profile and will track them via a cookie.
-Once they are identified, their profile will be updated with their visitor properties.
+When an individual first visits your site, they will be an anonymous user.
+This will create a unique User Profile and will track them via a cookie.
+Once they are identified, their profile will be updated with their user properties.

 If there are multiple profiles for the same user, Woopra will automatically merge these profiles based on a unique id or cookie and based on the ID hierarchy.